ivosdc/svelte-generic-crud-table/README.md

 Just include the table as seen in the example below.

 ## column settings
-Settings regarding acolumn can be specified in the table_config:
+Settings regarding a column can be specified in the table_config:
 ```html
     const table_config = {
         name: 'Awesome',